-- a) The UTC time of reception and date (if available). - b) The information content of the DSC message. - c) A minimum of the twenty most recently received DSC distress alert attempts and DSC messages with the category "distress".
-DSC alerts received within a period of 5 seconds shall be considered part of the same distress alert attempt.
-The information characters assimilated by the automated procedure handling the distress alerts shall be the recorded information characters.
-In other words, if any errors in the information characters of a received alert are corrected by the reception of other alerts within the attempt, only the corrected version shall be recorded. - d) A minimum of the twenty most recently sent DSC messages, where a distress alert attempt is recorded as a single message. - e) A minimum of the twenty most recently received non distress DSC messages.
+- a) The UTC time of reception and date (if available). - b) The frequency of reception. - c) The information content of the DSC message. - d) A minimum of the twenty most recently received DSC distress alert attempts and DSC messages with the category "distress".
+A single or multi frequency alert attempt shall be recorded as a single DSC message with an indication of how many of the alerts in the attempt were received.
+DSC alerts received on the same frequency within a period of 60 s shall be considered part of the same distress alert attempt.
+Consecutive alerts received on different frequencies within a period of 60 s shall be considered a multi frequency attempt.
+In both cases, the information characters assimilated by the automated procedure handling the distress alerts shall be the recorded information characters.
+In other words, if any errors in the information characters of a received alert are corrected by the reception of other alerts within the attempt, only the corrected version shall be recorded. - e) A minimum of the twenty most recently sent DSC messages, where a distress alert attempt is recorded as a single message. - f) A minimum of the twenty most recently received non distress DSC messages.

-6.4 Sending distress automated procedure
+6.4 Sending distress automated procedure (need to be revised to HF multifrequency alert attempts)